 So, now, let’s get to the point, Is pebble tile suitable for the shower floor?
 Should you invest in installing pebble floors in your bathroom?
 Are pebble tiles shower floor problems so serious?

-Installing pebble tiles in the shower is entirely a personal preference. pebble tiles have both, advantages and disadvantages.
+Installing pebble tiles in the shower is entirely a personal preference.
+Pebble tiles have both, pros and cons.

-However, there are a few things we are going to talk in this section of this post that will help you conclude whether you should install pebble tiles in your bathroom or not.
+However, there are a few things we are going to talk here that will help you conclude whether you should install pebble tiles in your bathroom or not.